Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/README.md

 ACL allows for specifying hard limits to quality loss, so that compression artifacts are imperceptible.
-Those controls are now within your power whenever you request an animation clip to convert into a blob asset.
+Those controls are now within your power whenever you request an animation clip to be baked into a blob asset.
 And if you choose to use the defaults, you’ll get significantly higher quality than Unity’s defaults, with even smaller compressed sizes.

 Now if only Myri had something this good…